adikabintang/start-learning-android/examples/3-retrofit-post/README.md

-# First application example using retrofit2, rxjava2
+# The second application example using retrofit2, rxjava2

 ## Where is it from
 Taken from the tutorial: https://code.tutsplus.com/tutorials/sending-data-with-retrofit-2-http-client-for-android--cms-27845